ibm-hyper-protect/linuxone-vsi-automation-samples/terraform-hpvs/sample-daytrader/README.md

-## Contract generation example for the daytrader sample application with pod descriptor and support for dynamic container registry definition
+## Contract generation example for the Daytrader sample application

 This sample creates an encrypted and signed contract and stores it locally in a file.
 You can later use the contract to provision a HPVS for VPC instance.
 The contract will define the container image, the container registry and the credentials for pulling your workload container image.